 It's a big country out there.
-Not only does the United States have nearly 300 million citizens, it has so much territory that most Americans live a long way from the White House.
+Not only does the United States have over 300 million citizens, it has so much territory that most Americans live a long way from the White House.

 Sure, state and local governments allow many more opportunities to get in touch with government, but in some ways federalism just makes government all the more confusing and unapproachable.
 Yet a democracy depends for its very livelihood on meaningful contacts between the people and the government.
 How does this happen in modern America?

-Although the members of the House of Representatives represent the views of the people, population growth has made it so each member is now responsible for almost 65,000 citizens.
+Although the members of the House of Representatives represent the views of the people, population growth has made it so each member is now responsible for almost 760,000 people.
 This makes "linkage groups" like political parties and the media vital to keeping people informed and involved.

 The founders intended for members of Congress to provide the link between citizens and government.
 James Madison explains in Federalist #10 that public views are refined and enhanced "by passing them through the medium of a chosen body of citizens, whose wisdom may best discern the true interest of their country..."
-Today, however, each House member represents almost 65,000 people.
+Today, however, each House member represents, on average, almost 760,000 people.

 In the modern United States, four types of groups, known as "linkage" institutions, play a vital role in connecting citizens to the government.
 They are not officially a part of the government, but without them, a democracy would be very difficult to maintain.
 These groups in American politics include the following:

 - Political parties represent broad points of view — or ideologies — that present people with alternative approaches to how the government should be run.
 Each party seeks political power by electing people to office so that its positions and philosophy become public policy.
 For example, both the Republican and Democratic candidates for President present competing plans for solving a wide array of public issues.
-People, then, link to their government by identifying themselves as "Democrats," "Republicans," or "Reform" party members, for example.
+People, then, link to their government by identifying themselves as "Democrat," "Republican," or "Libertarian" party members, for example.

 Citizens get the vast majority of their political and governmental information from the media, which includes television, print journalism, radio, and now the Internet.
 Here, former Independent Prosecutor Kenneth Starr faces the media upon exiting his office.